GRE (Graduate Record Examination)

 Varies |

-* For the Issue task, two essay topics are presented and you choose one.
-The Argument task does not present a choice of topics; instead one topic is presented.
+essay topics are presented and the candidates can choose any one.
+The Argument task does not present a choice of topics; instead, one topic is given for which the answer has to be written.

 *** An identified research section that is not scored may be included, and it is always at the end of the test.